wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 <br>
 <br>
 Recurrence happens during 2 use cases:
-+ Updating existing entries upon start up
++ Recurrence updating of existing entries upon start up
-+ Backlogging recurring entries when a past entry with recurrence is added
++ Recurrence backlogging when an entry with recurrence dated to the past is added

 ### Recurrence Updating
-Illustrated below is the sequence diagram of how Recurrence updates: <br>
+Illustrated below is the sequence diagram of recurrence updating: <br>
 <br>
 <img src="./Diagrams/Recurrence/updatingRecurrenceSD.png" alt="updatingRecurrenceSequenceDiagram" width="700"/>
 <br>